Virginia Brunswick Stew Recipe

 Place chicken in Dutch oven and add enough water to cover well.
 Add onion, celery, salt, and pepper.
 Boil until chicken comes off bones easily.
 Remove chicken to cool and add corn, butterbeans, tomatoes, potatoes, ketchup, brown sugar, and vinegar; cook 2 hours or until tender.
 Remove chicken from bones or shred chicken breasts and add to vegetables along with Worcestershire sauce, Tabasco, marjoram, and butter.
 Serves 6-8.

 Note: Vary amount of water for thick or soupy stew.
-Add a cube of chicken bouillon after the first or second serving.
+Add a teaspoon of chicken bouillon after the first or second serving.

 Stay warm and safe, and enjoy!